anima-wg/brski-cloud/anima-brski-cloud.md

 ### Bootstrap via Cloud Registrar and Owner Registrar

-Once the Cloud Registrar has determined pledge ownership, the Cloud Registrar MAY redirect the pledge to the owner Registrar in order to complete bootstrap.
+Once the Cloud Registrar has determined pledge ownership, the Cloud Registrar MAY redirect the pledge to the Owner Registrar in order to complete bootstrap.
 If the owner wants the Cloud Registrar to redirect pledges to their Owner Registrar, the owner must register their Owner Registrar URI with cloud Registrar.
 The mechanism by which pledge owners register their Owner Registrar URI with the Cloud Registrar is out-of-scope of this document.